civitz/example-assignment/exercise2.md

+---
-# Excercise 2: organizing assets in folders with a tree structure
+title: 'Exercise 2: organizing assets in folders with a tree structure'
+numbersections: true
+---

+# Context

 Consider a simple DAM product that maps assets and folders with these requirements: